Friday, 11 December 2015

 Peel, wash and boil the potatoes in enough water.
 Once cool, drain the water and mash.
 Add salt, 1/2tbsp lemon juice, coarsely ground spices and mix well.

 Arrange the boiled chickpeas in a bowl.
-Add 1/2 tsp lemon juice and little salt if required.
+Add 1/2 tsp lemon juice and a little of salt if required.
 Mix well.
 Arrange the potato mix on it.

-Add little salt to the chopped onion, tomato and cucumber and arrange over the potato mix.
-Add chopped green chillies.
-Sprinkle with chaat masala, pour the green chutney on it.
-Add 1tbsp lemon juice.
+Add a little of salt to the chopped onion, tomato and cucumber and arrange over the potato mix.
+Add the chopped green chillies.
+Sprinkle with the chaat masala, pour the green chutney on it.
+Add 1tbsp of lemon juice.

 INGREDIENTS :

-SUGAR : 1medium cup[or as per your taste]
+SUGAR : 1small tea cup[or as per your taste]

 RAISIN : 10-15